TANK-binding kinase 1

-Structure and regulation of activity
+Structure

 TBK1 is a non-canonical IKK kinase that phosphorylates the nuclear factor kB (NFkB).
 It shares sequence homology with canonical IKK.

 The N-terminus of the protein contains the kinase domain (region 9-309) and the ubiquitin-like domain (region 310-385).
 The C-terminus is formed by two coiled-coil structures (region 407-713) that provide a surface for homodimerization.

+Regulation

 The autophosphorylation of serine 172, which requires homodimerization and ubiquitinylation of lysines 30 and 401, is necessary for kinase activity.

-Involvement in signaling pathways
+Function

 TBK1 is involved in many signaling pathways and forms a node between them.
 For this reason, regulation of its involvement in individual signaling pathways is necessary.
 This is provided by adaptor proteins that interact with the dimerization domain of TBK1 to determine its location and access to substrates.
 Binding to TANK leads to localization to the perinuclear region and phosphorylation of substrates which is required for subsequent production of type I interferons (IFN-I).
 In contrast, binding to NAP1 and SINTBAD leads to localization in the cytoplasm and involvement in autophagy.
 Another adaptor protein that determines the location of TBK1 is TAPE.
 TAPE targets TBK1 to endolysosomes.

 A key interest in TBK1 is due to its role in innate immunity, especially in antiviral responses.
 TBK1 is redundant with IKK$\epsilon$, but TBK1 seems to play a more important role.
 After triggering antiviral signaling through PRRs (pattern recognition receptors), TBK1 is activated.
 Subsequently, it phosphorylates the transcription factor IRF3, which is translocated to the nucleus, and promotes production of IFN-I.

 As a non-canonical IκB kinases (IKK), TBK1 is also involved in the non-canonical NF-κB pathway.
 It phosphorylates p100/NF-κB2, which is subsequently processed in the proteasome and released as a p52 subunit.
 This subunit dimerizes with RelB and mediates gene expression.

 In the canonical NF-κB pathway, the NF-kappa-B (NF-κB) complex of proteins is inhibited by I-kappa-B (IκB) proteins, which inactivate NF-κB by trapping it in the cytoplasm.
 Phosphorylation of serine residues on the IκB proteins by IκB kinases (IKK) marks them for destruction via the ubiquitination pathway, thereby allowing activation and nuclear translocation of the NF-κB complex.
 The protein encoded by this gene is similar to IκB kinases and can mediate NF-κB activation in response to certain growth factors.

 TBK1 promotes autophagy involved in pathogen and mitochondrial clearance.
 TBK1 phosphorylates autophagy receptors and components of the autophagy apparatus.
 Furthermore, TBK1 is also involved in the regulation of cell proliferation, apoptosis and glucose metabolism.